UMBC’s B.S. Program in Mechanical Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

 - Demonstrate success in advanced education, research and development, or other creative efforts in engineering, science and technology.

-Mechanical Engineering Program Outcomes
+Mechanical Engineering Student Outcomes

-The program outcomes below are the knowledge and skills students are expected to attain at the time of graduation:
+The outcomes below are the knowledge and skills students are expected to attain at the time of graduation:

 (a) an ability to apply knowledge of mathematics, science, and engineering